HokutoChen/NadekoScriptV2/README.md

 # NadekoScript
 Unoffical Nadeko installer for Pi
-This is just a tester and has not been tested
+This has not been tested. testing will be performed at